NigelWGMajor/vscode-format-tools/README.md

 `as >` to-trailing      (l) pushes a comma-separated list to training commas multiline `as R` to-Select-by-Regex  selects based on regex
-`as N` as New Line      (w) place each selection on a new line
+`as N` as New Line      (w) place each selection on a new line `as D` to-Dimmed            for each language, toggles dimming on any line matching tag definitions.
+                            (uses caser.dimTaggedDefinitions setting)

 ### Dummy text